APPETIZERS

 Variations:

-You can add two eggs over the mixture and stir with ingredients.
+two eggs over the mixture and stir with ingredients.

-If you like spicy food you can replace the sweet pepper with hot green pepper.
+you can replace the sweet pepper with hot green pepper.

-You can also add onions to the pepper and garlic mixture.
+to the pepper and garlic mixture.

 Preparations time: 15 minutes.